Hugh-Smith/Drone-Simulation/README.md

 ## Requirements
 This project now runs using python 3.9.1

-In order to run the program you will need to install the correct python version (remember to change the path), and also the required packages.
+In order to run the program you will need to install the correct python version (remember to change the environment path), and also the required packages.
 The required packages are found in *requirements.txt* You will also need to install the two *.whl* files which are included in the files

 ## How to set up